thisisobate/kyverno-website/src/content/docs/policies/other/restrict-annotations/restrict-annotations.md

 ---
-title: "Restrict Annotations"
+title: 'Restrict Annotations'
 category: Sample
 version: 1.6.0
 subject: Pod, Annotation
-policyType: "validate"
+policyType: 'validate'
 description: >
   Some annotations control functionality driven by other cluster-wide tools and are not normally set by some class of users.
 This policy prevents the use of an annotation beginning with `fluxcd.io/`.
 This can be useful to ensure users either don't set reserved annotations or to force them to use a newer version of an annotation.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/restrict-annotations/restrict-annotations.yaml" target="-blank">/other/restrict-annotations/restrict-annotations.yaml</a>

 ```yaml